elsbels64/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - two pages. a page for logging in and a page for playing the game.
-- **CSS** - make everything look nice. make it so the website works on different screen sizes.
+- **CSS** - nice color scheme. button highlighting during play. make it so the website works on different screen sizes.
 - **React** - Login.
-Bottons will update the users choice.
-The next card will be randomly chosen and the score will be updated or the game will end depending on whether or not the user guessed correctly
+Bottons will update the users choice, flip button, and route between pages.
-- **Service** - Endpoints for: logging in, switching between higher and lower, calculating score, and updating score
+- **Service** - Endpoints for: logging in, switching between higher and lower, calculating score, and storing/retrieving scores.
+Third party call to get the next card in the deck
 - **DB/Login** - Securely store usernames, passwords, and highscores.
 Logs in and registers the user.
 The user can't play unless they are logged in.
-- **WebSocket** - The score of other user is sent from the server to other users in realtime.
+- **WebSocket** - Users' scores are sent to other players from the server in realtime.

 ## 🚀 AWS deliverable